dp2020-dev/dp2020-dev.github.io/_posts/2024-12-08-dbt-expectations.md

 ![Custom sql example- min nights](/images/dim_listings_min_nights.png)

-Custom tests sit outside the dbt core and dbt-expectactions tests and can extend test coverage to cover edge cases.
+Custom tests sit outside the dbt core and dbt-expectations tests and can extend test coverage to cover edge cases.
 They are also flexible in enabling ad hoc testing to investigate scenarios, or to be part of the CI/CD pipeline- see an example of how we can trace the `dim_listings_min_nights` custom rest on the data lineage graph in the [lineage graph section.](#dag_lineage)